 You don't need every bullet point to follow this format, but one or two or your best examples from each job will really help you shine.

-It’s time to set aside those dull, dry employment descriptions you’ve relied on for your resumes.
+It's time to set aside those dull, dry employment descriptions you’ve relied on for your resumes.
 Start thinking like a STAR.
-When you do, you will find that the STAR method can help redirect your thoughts and can help you to craft a more compelling resume.
+When you do, you will find that the STAR method can help redirect your thoughts and can help you to craft a more compelling resume and cover letter.
 That will better ensure that you’re able to land more interviews and get that dream job you deserve!

 Good luck with your job search!